 When you are getting ready to move in with a partner, you have a lot to do.
 There is all the packing, planning of dates, contacting your utility providers, booking van hire or moving services, but also all the excitement and thoughts of the future.
 Not only will this mean being closer to your loved one, but it will also be a sign of your commitment.
-There may be something which isn’t on one of the many to do lists, and that would be to make an agreement.
-In this article I will give you 5 reasons why this may be a great idea for you and your partner and how this can make your future even brighter.
+However, there may be something that isn’t on one of the many to-do lists, and that would be to make an agreement.
+This article will give you five reasons why this may be an excellent idea for you and your partner and how this can make your future even brighter.

-Lewis Carrol who wrote Alice in Wonderland is credited with this paraphrased quote “If you don’t know where you are going then any road will get you there”.
-Now it’s impossible for us to know the future, but one thing is certain for any journey, including the one you are taking with your partner, and that is if you are both heading in different directions it’s going to be hard to keep together.
+Lewis Carrol, who wrote Alice in Wonderland, is credited with this paraphrased quote “If you don’t know where you are going, then any road will get you there”.
+Now we can’t know the future, but one thing is sure for any journey, including the one you are taking with your partner, and that is if you are both heading in different directions, it’s going to be hard to keep together.
 Setting some time to talk through what is important to you both and writing these down helps.
-Don’t forget that your priorities will change over time and the destination will usually change, but that won’t be a problem so long as you both have a clear expectation of what you both want.
-This can be agreeing to put money aside for a deposit for a house purchase or a wedding, or agreeing to make sure you still put time aside for date nights.
+Don’t forget that your priorities will change over time, and the destination will usually change, but that won’t be a problem if you both have a clear expectation of what you both want.
+This can be agreeing to put money aside for a deposit for a house purchase or a wedding or making sure you still put time aside for date nights.

-We all have expectations or assumptions of how things are going to be after a change like moving in.
-An expectation may be that everything will stay the same and you expect that you and your partner will follow the same routine and there will be very little difference.
-Another expectation may be that everything will change and you will start building your routines around one another.
-This difference in expectations can cause friction and lead to arguments, as people we don’t generally like our expectations and assumptions being proven wrong.
-That is why having a conversation ahead of time or even when you start seeing some differences starting to arise.
-Sit down and have a chat about things like how you will split the house work, how and who will pay the bills and make a record that you can reference when you are unsure what was agreed.
+We all have expectations or assumptions of how things will be after a change, like moving in.
+An expectation may be that everything will stay the same, and you expect that you and your partner will follow the same routine, and there will be very little difference.
+Another expectation may be that everything will change, and you will start building your routines around one another.
+This difference in expectations can cause friction and lead to arguments; we don’t generally like our expectations and assumptions being proven wrong.
+That is why having a conversation ahead of time or even when you start seeing some differences arise.
+Sit down and have a chat about how you will split the housework, how and who will pay the bills and make a record that you can reference when you are unsure what was agreed.

-When you are combining households then there are some decisions that will remove some resources required to live alone should it all not work out.
+When you combine households, some decisions will remove some resources required to live alone should it all not work out.
 Decisions like which fridge or bed do we keep and which do you sell or store.
-But also considerations like if you did split up, what’s a fair amount of time to make other living arrangements so neither of you has the threat of being left homeless.
-It can seem strange talking about what happens if you break up when you are just moving in but it is also completely rational to be worried or even just thinking about this.
-Have the conversation and agree on things like how you would split shared purchases, and if there are any reasons that one of you would stay at the property.
-It’s much easier having these discussions ahead of time, than starting these conversations if it ever does happen.
+But also considerations like if you split up, what’s a fair amount of time to make other living arrangements, so neither of you has the threat of being left homeless.
+It can seem strange talking about what happens if you break up when you are just moving in, but it is also entirely rational to be worried, or even just thinking about this.
+Have the conversation and agree on how you would split shared purchases and any reasons that one of you would stay at the property.
+It’s much easier having these discussions ahead of time than starting these conversations if it ever does happen.
 You are moving in with each other because you love and care for each other, and you put that love and care into the agreements you make and keep each other secure now and in the future.

 Reduce stress and anxiety

 Nothing helps to reduce stress and anxiety better than having a plan and reducing uncertainty.
 Transparent communication with one another sets the real foundations of a successful relationship and can improve well being for both of you.
-Remember that it is really important to record the outcomes of some of the more important discussion points as memory can be an unreliable resource for these type of things.
+Remember that it is essential to record the outcomes of some of the more important discussion points as memory can be an unreliable resource for these types of things.
 The lower the stress and anxiety, the more excitement and confidence you can have moving forward.